DeaY01/12weeks-ia-agents-series/week-02-secret-histroy/README.md

 2023 – Auto-GPT & BabyAGI → open-source explosion
 2025 – You and I are here building them in Nigeria

-### Your New Agent This Week/Your First Agent Using Tools – History Researcher
+### Your First Agent Using Tools – History Researcher
 Zero-code version → copy prompt from Tool_Research_Agent_Prompt.txt into chatgpt

-Python version →
+Python version → copy code from research-agent.py in repo

 Just type:
 “Give me the full history of AI agents from 1950 to 2025 with exact papers and people”